 3 DAY STARTUP CREIGHTON

-Follow us on Twitter (@3DSCreighton) and Facebook (3DSCreighton)
+Follow us on Twitter (@3DSCreighton) and Facebook (3DSCreighton) for Updates!

 WHAT HAPPENS AT A 3DS PROGRAM?

 Bootcamp (1-2 weeks before program date): Participating students meet, are introduced to key entrepreneurship principles, and learn best practices for maximizing the 3 Day Startup program experience.

 Day 1: Participants arrive – with or without startup ideas – and a facilitator leads the group through dedicated brainstorming, preliminary pitches/feedback, and team selection modules.
 Some teams work late into the night and others prefer to rest up in preparation for day 2.